andrewgdotcom/spelling/spelling-rules.md

 #### 2V2b: LONG

-The long márk or acüte is analogus to the French acüte and Irish síne fada [FAMILY], and is üzed hevily on wurds of French derivätjon.
+The long márk or acüte is analogus to the French acüte and Irish síne fada [FAMILY], and is üzed hevyly on wurds of French derivätjon.

 * The long márk is backwards-compatible wiþ the French acüte acsent.
 * It reprezents the Inglish helper-ë actjon on o, and the French helper-ë actjon on òther vowels.